Diligence (Scots law): Inhibition Process

 A creditor must serve on the debtor a schedule of inhibition (and a DAIP, see above, where the debtor is a natural person) through a court officer.
 The court officer must then complete a certificate of service.
 Both the certificate and schedule must then be registered in the Register of Inhibitions.
 Alternatively, a notice of inhibition can first be registered in the Register of Inhibitions and the schedule of inhibition served on the debtor within 21 days.

 Inhibition prevents a debtor from creating or delivering a deed to a grantee in relation to the inhibited property.
-A creditor in who an inhibition is in favour can seek reduction (ie: rescission) of a deed made in breach of the inhibition.
-The inhibition will prescribe after 5 years.
-However the right of the creditor to reduce a deed made in breach of an inhibition will prescribe after 20 years.
+A creditor with inhibition may seek reduction (i.e.: rescission) of a deed made in breach of the inhibition.
+The inhibition will prescribe after five years.
+However, the creditor's right to reduce a deed made in breach of an inhibition will prescribe after 20 years.

 Adjudication for Debt

-Adjudication for debt, commonly termed adjudication, allows a creditor to obtain a security in a debtor's property, and a later power to sell the debtor's property.
+Adjudication for debt, commonly termed adjudication, allows a creditor to obtain a security in a debtor's property and a later power to sell the debtor's property.
 It was first introduced into Scots law under the Adjudications Act 1672, replacing an older form of diligence known as apprising or comprising.

 Adjudication Process

-Adjudication must be raised in the Court of Session, contrary to other forms of diligence which can be carried out after the initial court stage.
-If satisfied, the Outer House of the Court of Session will issue a decree for adjudication which, for adjudicated land, then must be registered in the Land Register.
+Adjudication must be raised in the Court of Session, contrary to other forms of diligence, which may be carried out after the initial court stage.
+If satisfied, the Outer House of the Court of Session will issue a decree for adjudication, which for adjudicated land must then be registered in the Land Register.
 Upon registration in the Land Register, the creditor obtains a security in the property.
-The creditor can eject the debtor and let out the property for up to seven years.
-If the property is residential property, with the debtor still living in it as their home, the creditor must also comply with the provisions of the Home Owner and Debtor Protection (Scotland) Act 2010.
-The creditor cannot sell the property for a period of ten years.
-After the expiry of ten years, a creditor can raise an action of declarator of expiry of the legal in the Court of Session in order to obtain ownership of the property.
-Upon sale of the property, the creditor will receive payment of the debt (offset against any rents paid by a tenant) in order to satisfy any remaining debt.
+The creditor mau eject the debtor and let out the property for up to seven years.
+If the property is residential property, with the debtor still living in it as home, the creditor must also comply with the provisions of the Home Owner and Debtor Protection (Scotland) Act 2010.

+The creditor may not sell the property for a period of ten years.
+Afterward, a creditor may raise an action of declarator of expiry of the legal in the Court of Session to obtain ownership of the property.
+Upon sale of the property, the creditor will receive payment of the debt (offset against any rents paid by a tenant) to satisfy any remaining debt.
 The remaining proceeds of the sale will be paid to the debtor.